guidogagl/LSMDB/README.md

 **5)Add Project** The user can insert a new project requiring founds to start, and it will automatically be seen in the table.

-**6)Add Request** The user can ask to other agency chiefs present in the network to fund one of its projects.
+**6)Add Message** The user can ask to other agency chiefs present in the network to fund one of its projects.
 That request will be automatically be seen by the receiver.

 **7)View Messages** The chief agency will see, in a table, all the requests made to it.
 If it's interested, by clicking a row, it will automatically receive the additional information of the description, and also it can accept or decline the request.